Preventing Extension of Oligoarticular Juvenile Idiopathic Arthritis JIA (Limit-JIA) (Limit-JIA)

 Detailed Description

 Part I enrolled participants into a randomized open-label multicenter trial with a planned sample size of 306 JIA participants recruited from CARRA Registry sites.
 Participants were randomly allocated (1:1) to receive 24 weeks of abatacept plus usual care or usual care alone.
 Upon completion of 24 weeks of randomized treatment, each participant was to receive usual care and undergo follow-up for assessment of outcomes for an additional 12 months.
 Planned duration of the study for each participant was 18 months.
-Due to slow accrual and apparent loss of equipoise, enrollment into Part I has been discontinued 17February2022 As of October 29, 2021, 39 participants have been randomized in Part I. Part I participants will continue follow-up as planned.
+Due to slow accrual and apparent loss of equipoise, enrollment into Part I was discontinued.
+Part I participants continued follow-up as planned.

 Study Type